LVPlayground/playground/javascript/entities/README.md

   - `onPlayerEnterPickup(player, pickup)`: Called when a player stands on a pickup.
   - `onPlayerLeavePickup(player, pickup)`: Called when a player no longer stands in a pickup.

+You can assume sensible behaviour for these events.
+The [PickupManager](pickup_manager.js) abstracts away the peculiar behaviour of the OnPlayerPickUpPickup event you may be familiar with.

 ## Players
 TO BE DOCUMENTED